Home » Lifestyle » Rebounding Skyrockets Energy as The Ultimate Workout Hack

 Of course, you’ll need some level of balance and coordination when you start rebounding.
 However, the requirement is not that high, and you don’t have to start with high-level jumps, anyway.

-As you go along, jumping on a trampoline can increase your balance, coordination and functional mobility.
+As you make rebounding a part of your daily movement strategy, jumping on a trampoline can increase your balance, coordination and functional mobility.
 These benefits are particularly helpful for older adults with an increased risk of falls and a fear of falling.
 For younger people, good balance and coordination come with the added benefit of improved athleticism.

 Increases Lymphatic Drainage